Dvdyn989/Adventure-Game/README.md

 # Adventure-Game
-Adventure Game
----
 Project Brief
 ---
 MVP - Minimum Viable Product
 ---
 This game is built with HTML, CSS and JavaScript.
-The game is committed to Github often over the course of the project and this README.md file serves to explain the technology used, how i strutured the game and my workflow.
+The game is committed to Github often over the course of the project and this README.md file serves to explain the technology used, how i structured the game and my workflow.
 This game needs DOM manipulation, in this case, it would be using mouse click.
 ---
 Timeframe
 ---